 The first thing you need to know about these rankings are that they are purely subjective.
 I am not trying to objectively evaluate how well an athlete is liked by the general sports population.
-Instead, I am simply providing my rankings and analysis for the players and sports figures I personally like the most.
-Also, please note that the title of this entry is my “favorite sports figures of all-time” not “favorite athletes”.
+Instead, I am simply providing my rankings and analysis for the players and sportsmen I personally like the most.
+Also, please note that the time of this entry is my “favorite sportsmen of all-time” not “favorite athletes”.
 The reason for this discrepancy is that I wanted this list to include announcers, columnist, owners, and coaches who cannot be considered athletes but still play a major role in how a game is played and/or analyzed.
 Sometimes it’s the people who don’t directly decide the outcome of a game who are the easiest for me to fall in love with.
 Moreover, you will see on this list that there is a disproportionate focus on athletes from individual sports.
 The reason for that is simple: when I watch team sports, I tend to focus on the teams involved and not really build a particular amount of affection (or hatred) towards a particular player.
 There are exceptions to this rule of course, but with individual sports, I feel that it is a lot easier to build a strong bond with the athletes competing.
 Furthermore, unlike most of the lists I have published in the past, this one is written in ascending order to preserve the suspense in my countdown to # 1.
-I hope you enjoy the list, and please note that the corresponding column breaking down my “most least favorite sports figures of all-time” will be published on this blog tomorrow.
+I hope you enjoy the list, and please note that the corresponding column breaking down my “most hated sportsmen of all-time” will be published on this blog tomorrow.

 50. Dan Wetzel– Starting out with a “non-athlete” that many pro sports fans probably haven’t ever heard of.
 Wetzel is a Yahoo college sports columnist, who wrote the ground-breaking book Death to the BCS.
 He is on this list because he, like myself, is one of the most passionate college football playoff advocates around.
 You will also find out later that Wetzel is not the only Yahoo sports columnist to crack these rankings.